mckenzielee/Qi-Docs/docs/Account_Namespace.rst

 A Namespace is a collection of Data Streams.

-	The following code shows the JSON-serialized Namespace object for HTTP requests and responses:
+	For HTTP requests and responses, the Namespace object has the following properties and JSON-serialized body:

 .. _NamespaceObj:

+``String Id``
+	Name of this Namespace.
+Unique within a Tenant's Namespaces.
+``String TenantId``
+	GUID of the Tenant that this Namespace corresponds to ``String Description``
+	Description of this Namespace.
+``String TierId``
+	GUID of the Tier that this Namespace is associated with.
+``Int32 ThroughputUnits``
+	Number of Throughput units for this Namespace.
+``Int32 StorageUnits``
+	Number of Storage units for this Namespace.
+``NamespaceProvisioningState State``
+	Current state of this Namespace.
+``OwnerTrustee Owner``
+	Represents a :ref:`Trustee <TrusteeObj>` that can be an owner of an :ref:`ISecurable <ISecurableObj>`.
+``AccessControlList AccessControlList``
+	Access Control List.

 .. highlight:: C#

 ::

+	HTTP/1.1 200
+	Content-Type: application/json

  {
 	"Id": "id",
-	"TenantId": "tenantid",                //GUID of the Tenant that this Namespace corresponds to "Description": "description",          //Description of this Namespace.
-	"TierId": "tierid",                    //GUID of the Tier that this Namespace is associated with.
+	"TenantId": "tenantid",
+	"Description": "description",
+	"TierId": "tierid",
-	"ThroughputUnits": 0,                  //Number of Throughput units for this Namespace.
+	"ThroughputUnits": 0,
-	"StorageUnits": 0,                     //Number of Storage units for this Namespace.
+	"StorageUnits": 0,
-	"CalculationUnits": 0,                 //Number of Calculation units for this Namespace.
-	"State": 0                             //Current state of this Namespace.
+	"State": 0,
+	"Owner":  {
+		"Type": 2,
+		"TenantId": "string",
+		"ApplicationId": "string"
+	 },
+	"AccessControlList":  {
+		"RoleTrusteeAccessControlEntries": []
 	 }
+ }

 ``GetAll()``
 --------------------------------------------------------------------

-Returns all Namespaces owned by the specified tenant.
+Returns all :ref:`Namespace <NamespaceObj>`s owned by the specified tenant that the caller has access to.

 **Http**